DinaberryPi/WEB103_Project2/README.md

 ## Notes

-"It seems that Railway automatically converts column names to lowercase.
+It seems that Railway automatically converts column names to lowercase.
 I had a problem with the client-side not being able to read the 'PLU_Code' column.
 I noticed that in the Railway app, it converts 'PLU_Code' to 'plu_code.'
 After I changed the casing on the client side, it worked.

 ## License